Nebraska Zookeeper Recovering From Komodo Dragon Bite

 According to news reports, she was treated by the zoo’s nurse but was taken to the hospital to stem the bleeding and to get stitches and antibiotics.
 The Komodo dragon, about four feet in length and weighing 10 pounds, was uninjured in the incident.

-The Komodo dragon is the largest lizard in the world and hails from Indonesia.
+The Komodo dragon is the largest lizard in the world and is native to Indonesia.

 "(Komodo dragons) are typically very docile," Stephanie Huettner, an assistant general curator at the zoo told 10 11 Nebraska.
 "Larger Komodos are even docile.
 So, for whatever reason, she was agitated this morning and extra excited about what was happening in her enclosure."